Three Polite Ways for Introverts to Leave a Party Early

 1. Tell The Host in Advance

-One polite way to leave a party early is to make your excuse ahead of time.
-When you reply to accept the invitation, let the host know that you have to leave early because of another commitment.
+One polite way to leave a party early is to set boundaries ahead of time.
+When you reply to accept the invitation, let the host know that you plan to stay for only a set amount of time.
 If it’s a less formal affair, you can let the host know when you arrive that you have to leave early.
 That way when it’s time to go, they won’t be surprised.

 Feeling Angry and Frustrated With Your Partner?
 These Tips May Help